isaaclyman/blackswan-js/README.md

 #### (Later: A library for expressive music programming in JavaScript)

 ## About
-blackswan.js is named after the song "Black Swan Song" by the British rock band Athlete.
-Its intended use is for writing songs; once a song is written, it can easily be played back in compatible browsers.
+blackswan.js is named after "Black Swan Song" by the British band Athlete.
+Its intended use is for writing songs.
+Any song written in blackswan.js can easily be played back in compatible browsers (up-to-date Chrome is a sure bet).
 It has a simple piano synth built in and is easy to use if you have basic JavaScript skills.

 ## Principles
 - Writing a song in blackswan.js should be more like writing sheet music than sound programming.
 - Structured improvisation should be baked in.
+- Later: action calls can be chained so that each action doesn't have to be manually lined up with a measure.
 - Later: tools should be provided for setting the musical key/scale in order to guide the composition process and improvisation.
 - Later: there should be configuration methods for setting up custom improvisation methods.
 - Later: there should be methods for plugging in new synths.